ondra-novak/mmbot/doc/broker_protocol.md

 A missing terminating character can cause deadlock, because MMBot stucks waiting on terminating charactes.

-**Multithreading note** - Only the thread which processing messages should send log messages.
+**Multithreading note** - Only the thread which is processing messages should send log messages.
 The log messages can be send only when MMBot waiting for a reply.

 ## Functions